 Needless to say, Friedrichshain has one of the youngest overall populations in all of Berlin, and it is ideal for someone looking for a lively setting.
 Plus, the housing prices are low, and you can get just about anywhere in the city in a matter of minutes.

 Kreuzberg is full of diversity, with many immigrants calling it home.
 Kreuzberg is also known for its large Turkish community, hosting a large Turkish market, where price haggling is encouraged!

 You’ll also find a large student population, who flock to the Kollwitzplatz for the bustling nightlife scene.
-Two major learning institutions are also located in this area, including the Macromedia University of Media and Communication and the Berlin campus of ESMOD, an international fashion school.
+Two major learning institutions are also located in this area, including the Macromedia University of Media and Communication.

 The prices in Kreuzberg are on the rise, especially with its proximity to Mitte and its viable public transportation options.
 It also boasts a “hipster vibe,” so this neighborhood is generating more and more demand.

 When most Berliners think of Charlottenburg, their minds probably go straight to shopping, as the retail mecca of Germany is situated squarely on Unter den Linden.
 However, this also affords numerous work opportunities with big names like Apple and fashion legends Gucci and Chanel.
 If you’re here to study, then this area might be your best bet, especially if you enroll at the nearby Technical University, University of the Arts or the ESCP business school.

 Charlottenburg is also popular for its Asian eateries, so if you love noodle houses, you’ll have a number of options from which to choose.

 The Charlottenburg Palace is right in the center of the neighborhood, but it still has several residential areas.
 However, you’ll need a larger budget to find housing here.